Can You Get a Credit Card With No Deposit?

 What credit cards don’t require a deposit?

-Apply for an unsecured credit card
+Apply for an entry-level unsecured credit card

 Become an authorized user

-Work on your credit
+Work on your credit before applying

-Applying for a credit card with no deposit
+How to apply for a credit card with no deposit

-When to consider a secured credit card
+When a secured credit card may make sense

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.